MrCee/Synology-Homebrew/README.md

 - **Profile Creation:** Configures the default Synology ash/sh profile and newly installed zsh to work seamlessly with Homebrew.
 - **Synology Integration:** Resolves conflicts with existing Synology packages without removing anything from your NAS.
 - **Easy Uninstall:** Revert to the original state of your NAS with the included uninstall script.
-- **NEW!!!
-This exact same script can be replicated on macOS.
-Linuxbrew and Hoembrew will work with the same install config files to provide tge same experience however you chose to configure it.
+- **NEW!!!** This exact same script can be replicated on macOS.
+Linuxbrew and Hoembrew will work with the same install config files to provide the same experience however you chose to configure it.
-- **COMING SOON!!
-A choice of terminal emulators preconfigured and further themes.
+- **COMING SOON!!** A choice of terminal emulators preconfigured and further themes.

 ## Prerequisites